Return to Work: Should GCCs Adopt Remote, Hybrid or In-Office Working Model?

 - Employees’ choice will be given preference

-- We expect GCCs to use different variations to create their own version of a WFA model.
+- We expect GCCs or Global In-house Centers to use different variations to create their own version of a WFA model.
 WFA will get decided on case-to-case basis and role requirement

 - Creating satellite / micro-offices across major non-metro (Tier-2/3) Indian cities is another WFA variation that will be explored.
 Instead of developing own space, GCCs should consider shared workspaces in these locations